 The Company does not have a formal policy requiring stock ownership by management.
-One of the key objectives of the Restricted Stock Plan is to promote ownership of the Company's stock by management, and this Plan has been successful in this objective with almost all of the restricted shares granted to date held as shares by management.
+One of the key objectives of the Restricted Stock Plan is to promote ownership of the Company's stock by management, and the Restricted Stock Plan has been successful in this objective with almost all of the restricted shares granted to date held as shares by management.